JoeCode42/ConfigFiles/docs/fish-ubuntu.md

 download font from -> https://www.nerdfonts.com/font-downloads
 unzip font
 sudo cp -r ~/Downloads/<FontDirectory> /usr/share/fonts/truetype/<FontDirectory>

+On desktop PC -> go to console preferences and change the font

 Peco is used for quick directory switching and a better command history:
 ```